terraform-ibm-modules/terraform-ibm-sw-common-services/README.md

 ```

 ### Required IAM access policies
+You need the following permissions to run this module.

+- IAM Services
+  - **Kubernetes** service
+      - `Viewer` platform access
+      - `Manager` service access

 <!-- PERMISSIONS REQUIRED TO RUN MODULE
 If this module requires permissions, uncomment the following block and update